99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS STS
 Security token service: allows to grant limited and temp access to aws resources (up to 1hr)
 Define an IAM role, define its principals, use AWS STS to impersonate the IAM Role (AssumeRole API), Get the temp. credentials
-- AssumeRole: Assume roles within your account or cross-account
+- AssumeRole: Assume roles within your account or cross-account, ex: use with cross-account to get temporary access to resources in a second account
 - GetSessionToken: for STS with MFA, from a user or AWS account root user. it returns Access ID, Secret Key, Session Token, Expiration date.
 - GetCallerIdentityt: return details about the IAM user or role used in the API call
 - DecodeAuthorizationMessage: decode error message when AWS API is denied.